-With the summer holidays upon us, it’s seems appropriate to take a small tour through depictions of leisure bathing in art.
+With the summer holidays upon us, it seems appropriate to take a small tour through depictions of leisure bathing in art.

-The package holiday signalled the start of the concept of going away for a break and we have Thomas Cook in 1841 to thank for this.
-In terms of artworks, these that span just over 20 years mark not only a difference in fashions for clothing while bathing, but also in the artistic styles.
+The package holiday signalled the start of the concept of going away for a break, and we have Thomas Cook in 1841 to thank for this.
+In terms of artworks, these paintings, which span just over 20 years, mark not only a difference in fashions for clothing while bathing, but also artistic styles.

-From wool bathing suits, skimpy bathing suits to birthday suits, artists had the opportunity to study the human form in the act of bathing and, while Renoir stuck with the classic nude bather in his work, The Large Bathers, from 1887, with his three voluptuous, fun loving, sun worshippers, Cezanne gave his the impressionist take in his work of the same name in 1900.
-Strangely, the positioning of the bodies is important here.
+From wool bathing suits, skimpy bathing suits to birthday suits, artists had the opportunity to study the human form in the act of bathing and, while Renoir stuck with the classic nude bather in his work, The Large Bathers, from 1887, with his three voluptuous, fun-loving sun worshippers, Paul Cezanne gave the Impressionist take in his work of the same name in 1900.
+The positioning of the bodies is important here.
 In both paintings, the artists use a triangle as a tool to connect the bodies.
-Renoir uses the triangle with the girls themselves. while Cezanne utilises the canopies of the trees to create a focal point.
+Auguste Renoir uses the triangle with the girls themselves, while Cezanne utilises the canopies of the trees to create a focal point.

 In both paintings, there is a sense of togetherness and fun being had in the process of bathing in nature.

-Georges Seurat originally painted his picture, Bathers at Asnieres (1884) in oils, and later used his pointillist style to great effect in parts of the painting.
+Georges Seurat originally painted his picture, Bathers at Asnieres (1884), in oils, and later used his pointillist style to great effect in parts of the painting.
 The pastel shades shimmer on the canvas and the paleness of the bodies reflect the sun as the working boys romp in the river.
-Seurat shows us how the working boys in the industrial city of Asnieres use bathing as a way of taking their leisure from the long hours of work and the sight of the factory smoke reminds us that leisure time was very short.
+Seurat shows us how the working boys in the industrial city of Asnieres used bathing as a way of taking their leisure from the long hours of work, and the sight of the factory smoke reminds us that leisure time was very short.

-Twenty years later, The Swimming Hole was produced by fellow American, John Sloan delivered South Beach Bathers.
-Here, the fashionable wool bathing suits in all colours, as long as it was black, are on display.
-Holidays by now were linked in with society and fashion and Sloan captures the sense of fun that a day at the beach gave.
-Strangely, the picnic has none of the usual accompaniments; blankets, baskets, plates etc, but the sense of fun is obvious.
-The pyramid composition is again obvious with the standing woman forming the peak.
+Twenty years later, fellow American John Sloan delivered South Beach Bathers.
+Here, the fashionable wool bathing suits in all colours (as long as it was black) are on display.
+Holidays by now were linked with society and fashion, and Sloan captures the sense of fun that a day at the beach gave.
+Strangely, the picnic has none of the usual accompaniments; blankets, baskets, plates, etc., but the sense of fun is obvious.
+The pyramid composition is again obvious, with the standing woman forming the peak.
 All eyes are drawn to her as she adjusts her bathing cap.

 So far, so innocent, but as we reach the turn of the century, some artists brought a more erotic flavour to our innocent pastime of splashing about in the water.
-Paul Gauguin had relocated to Tahiti and his painting of Bathers in Tahiti has a pair of beautiful island girls caught in the glare of the artist’s eye.
-Their body language and positions, either side of the trees creates an impression that they were not expected to be seen.
+Paul Gauguin had relocated to Tahiti and his painting of Bathers in Tahiti has a pair of underaged island girls caught in the glare of the artist’s eye.
+Their body language and positions, either side of the trees, creates an impression that they were not expecting to be seen.
 Their natural beauty is in competition with the verdant landscape they find themselves in.

-Clearly influenced by Picasso’s Les Demoiselles d’Avignon, with the shapes of the figures, both men and women and, in particular, the crouching woman, the figures are positioned close to each other which creates a sense of intimacy that we can see in Sloan’s painting also.
-This painting is also reminiscent of Cezanne’s grouping of bathers and the clashing of the colour palette emphasises the nudity.
-At the time, Kirchner and other members of Die Brücke group would go to Mortizburg Lakes each summer to be with nature, a pastime that was gaining in popularity in Germany.
+The shapes of the figures, both men and women, in particular the crouching woman, are clearly influenced by Pablo Picasso’s Les Demoiselles d’Avignon, positioned close to each other to create a sense of intimacy that we can see in Sloan’s painting also.
+This painting is also reminiscent of Cezanne’s grouping of bathers, and the clashing of the colour palette emphasises the nudity.
+At the time, Kirchner and other members of Die Brücke group would go to Mortizburg Lakes each summer to be with nature, a pastime that was gaining popularity in Germany.